 - Yahoo Mail

 - Facebook Messenger

-There are countless benefits of learning new languages. – knowing different cultures, communicating in foreign country at ease, understand marvellous music, movies and art from other nation’s artists, global business handling and last but not the least – it’s fun.
+There are countless benefits to learning new languages. – knowing different cultures, communicating in a foreign country at ease, understanding marvelous music, movies, and art from other nations’ artists, global business handling, and last but not least – it’s fun.

 Here are hand-picked websites and mobile applications to get you started:

 Bookmark this article as a resource you can refer to later in your journey to learn new languages and cultures.
 The resources below are timeless.

 Ba Ba Dum – Friendly website where you can learn 1500 words in 13 languages on five games.
 It’s quite addictive and colorful.